Our research is editorially independent but we may earn a commission for purchases made through our links.

 Home to Blue Springs State Park and Family Fun Town, Orange City is a family-friendly destination perfect for families who want to have a lot of fun without the hefty price tag.
 Visitors can swim, boat or fish in St. Johns River’s biggest spring in Blue Springs State Park, where its forested banks and pale blue waters offer the perfect combination for a summer getaway.
 Head to Deland’s Museum of Florida Art for Florida-based artwork, go swimming and snorkeling through Wekiwa Springs State Park, or visit endangered animals in the Central Flordia Zoo & Botanical Gardens just 20 minutes away.

-One of Florida’s best-kept secrets, Fort Walton Beach is located on the Emerald Coast.
-Offering a range of family-friendly attractions and 24 miles of easy-going coastline, this city is the perfect budget-friendy destination.
+Boasting some of the best beaches in Florida’s Panhandle, Fort Walton Beach is located on the Emerald Coast.
+Offering a range of family-friendly attractions and 24 miles of easy-going coastline, this city is the perfect budget-friendly destination.
 Ideal for a day out with the kids, visit the historic Air Force Armament Museum, observe marine life at Gulfarium Marine Adventure Park and explore hands-on exhibits at the Emerald Coast Science Center.
 Unwind from a day of adventure at nearby Santa Rosa Beach, or meander past the colorful cottages and Hemingway-style wooden homes in Grayton Beach.

 Situated along Florida’s Space Coast, Melbourne offers a wide variety of low-cost activities the entire family can enjoy.
 One of the cities biggest attractions is Sebastian Inlet State Park.
 A beautiful stretch of barrier island, the park is perfect for surfing, swimming, snorkeling and fishing.
 Wander through the Historic Downtown Melbourne to find shopping and restaurants, while visitors here are also a short drive from the loggerhead turtles nesting area at the Archie Carr National Wildlife Refuge and NASA’s launch complex at Kennedy Space Center.